 We hold regular meet-ups throughout the year as well as our annual Easter Celebration and annual Fall Family Festival and Trunk-or-Treat.

-Safe Zone Training can be customized to meet the needs of any organization.
+Safe Zone Training offered through The Center can be customized to meet the needs of any organization.

 Become an ally!
 Help stop bullying!